-If the informal attempt fails or if the student does not wish to meet informally with the faculty member, the department chair, or the dean, the student may file a formal, written complaint with the Assistant Director of Judicial Affairs.
-If the Assistant Director of Judicial Affairs is away from campus or has a conflict of interest in the case, the complaint may be filed with the Director of Judicial Affairs, the Associate Vice President for Academic Affairs, or the Dean of Students.
-Henceforth for the purpose of this policy, any of these three (3-4) administrators who receives a written complaint shall be referred to as the "Judicial Officer."
+If informal means fail to resolve an acadeamic grievance, or if the student does not wish to meet informally with the faculty member, the student may file a formal, written complaint with the department chair.
+The complete formal appeal policy is detailed on the Judicial Affairs website at http://judicial.colstate.edu/; the following provides a brief overview of the formal academic grievance process.
+If the department chair is away from campus or has a conflict of interest in the case, the complaint may be filed with the dean of the college.
+Henceforth for the purpose of this policy, either of these administrators who receives a written complaint shall be referred to as the "Reviewer."

-Due Process for formal academic grievances at Columbus State University includes: 1. written notification of charges(s); 2. the opportunity to review evidence supporting the charge(s); 3. the opportunity to present evidence in response to the charge(s); 4. the right to have an advisor from the university community present during any hearing (sometimes an attorney) Advisors; and 5. unless time extensions have been granted, the right to a written decision based on the evidence within forty (40) university working days from the date of the filing of the formal grievance.
+Due Process for formal academic grievances at Columbus State University includes: 1. written notification of charges(s); 2. the opportunity to review evidence supporting the charge(s); 3. the opportunity to present evidence in response to the charge(s); 4. the right to have an advisor from the university community present during any hearing (sometimes an attorney); and 5. unless time extensions have been granted, the right to a written decision based on the evidence within forty (20) university working days from the date of the filing of the formal grievance.

-For additional information see the Assistant Director of Judicial Affairs, the Director of Judicial Affairs, the Associate Vice President for Academic Affairs, or the Dean of Students.
+For additional information see the Dean of Students or the Director of Judicial Affairs in the Office of the Provost.